-1. Make new friends
+1. Meet new friends

-2. Discover new places
+2. Discover London

 If you live in hall of residence near LSE it can be really tempting to stay in zone 1 and we don’t blame you.
 However, volunteering is a brilliant way to explore London that you’re living in and escape the “LSE bubble”.
 The Volunteer Centre has opportunities all across London and students often report back how fun it is to see somewhere new.
 The good news is that most charities will pay your travel expenses, but please remember to ask this before you start volunteering.